libwww-perl/HTML-Parser/README.md

 # SUBCLASSING

-The `HTML::Parser` class is subclassable.
+The `HTML::Parser` class is able to be subclassed.
 Parser objects are plain hashes and `HTML::Parser` reserves only hash keys that start with "\_hparser".
 The parser state can be set up by invoking the init() method, which takes the same arguments as new().